 schemaId, the ID of your schema.

 First, find the ID of your registry using the List Registries endpoint:

 The endpoint will return a list of Registry resources, and each Registry resource will have an

 id field with an identifier like

 src_gfNcj1gd.
 If there are multiple registries, you can find the one that’s owned by your organization by looking at the

-Then, find your schema’s ID using the List Entity Schemas endpoint.
+Then, find your schema’s ID using the List Entity Schemas endpoint, or by copying it directly from Benchling (see Copy API IDs).
 Run the following command, replacing

 $YOUR_REGISTRY_ID with the registry ID you obtained from the List Registries endpoint: